TurchinAlexander/Epam-Net-Mentoring/Module 3 - Basic SQL/README.md

 3. Output all customers ( the Customers table) that do not have any orders
 (for a query in the Orders table).
 You use the EXISTS operator.

+## Task 3.
+Deploying the database and updates

+My task is to prepare several versions of the NorthwindExtended project for release, or rather, the project database.
+The source project is based on the original Northwind database (the source code of which can be found in current directory).
+The following 3 versions are expected to be released as part of NorthwindExtended:
+* Version 1.0.
+Based on the original Northwind database
+* Version 1.1.
+Adds a table of employee credit card data: card number, expiration date, cardholder name, employee link, …
+* Version 1.3.
+Adds the following minor changes relative to 1.1:
+    * Rename Region to Regions
+    * Adding the base date to the customer table

+### Task 3.1 Using Alter Scripts

+Create 2 scripts to update datbase to versions
+* 1.0 -> 1.1
+* 1.1 -> 1.3

+When performing a task, ensure that scripts can be rolled repeatedly(for example, in case of an erroneous re-update) without errors.

+### Task 3.2 Using SSDT

+Import the original Northwind database (from the instnwnd database or script) .sql) in a database project for Visual Studio.
+Import only metadata, you don 't need to transfer data!
+Present 3 versions of the SSDT-based project with changes as described above.
+Make sure that when using an SSDT, you can update versions either sequentially or skipping the version.
+And also check that multiple updates work.

+### Task 3.3 Insert data when deploying

+Insert data for following tables
+* Categories
+* Suppliers
+* Products

+You can find this script in `Manual Alter Database` `InsertInDatabase.sql`.

+Create a deployment file to insert this data when deploying.